 Meanwhile, privacy advocates argue that the bill works so hard to encourage companies to share information with the government that it cuts corners on privacy, oversight and legal accountability.
 One major concern is that when companies share information on threats—such as an email that was part of a phishing attack or a file infected with malware—those files could contain customers’ personal data.
 Normally, the government would have to go to court to get a warrant to access this kind of private information.
 But under the Senate bill, the companies would be absolved of any liability for sharing this private information with law enforcement agencies.

-The government will not be as agile or sophisticated as banks in deploying new security technology.
 There’s no doubt Congress has a tough job in this field.
 We’re still in the early stages of understanding how best to combat cybersecurity threats.
 But creating an end-run around existing privacy protections isn’t worth it.
 That’s particularly true if there’s not much benefit—so it’s worth asking how CISA’s approach to cybersecurity compares to proven security strategies in other arenas.

 Credit-card fraud, for example, causes tens of billions of dollars in losses every year.
 We manage this risk in two ways.
 First, federal regulations limit the losses that consumers will have to bear if thieves get ahold of their information.
 Second, because credit-card companies don’t want to get stuck with massive bills, they deploy elaborate technological wizardry to comb through billions of transactions to detect fraud almost instantaneously.
 When you get a phone call at home in Indiana asking whether you just took out a cash advance at a Las Vegas casino, anti-fraud systems are at work.